 Project Coordinator: Michał Majewski

-The Holocaust Project is concerned with relevant documents covering events that took place in the territory of the former Galicia during the period 1939-1943, particularly those with useful genealogical and historical information.
-The main sources for the project at present are state archives in Poland and western Ukraine, as well now as some municipal offices, such as those in Tarnów and Nowy Sącz.
+The Holocaust Project is concerned with documents about events that took place in the territory of the former Galicia during the period 1939-1943, particularly those with useful genealogical and historical information.
+The main sources for the current project are state archive branches in Poland and western Ukraine, and municipal offices in southeastern Poland.

 Testimonies of death

-Testimonies provided by survivors form an important source of information about the Holocaust.
-Many such pieces of evidence are held at Yad Vashem, USHMM and other institutions worldwide.
-At least one extensive file relating to the former Galicia exists in a state archive—in this case in the Rzeszów state archive.
-It contains almost 800 testimonies of death, provided shortly after the end of the war in 1945 by Jewish survivors—about family members, neighbors and friends from the Dębica area who had died (in nearly all cases having been killed).
+One extensive file relating to the former Galicia can be found in the Rzeszów State Archive.
+The file contains almost 800 testimonies of death, provided shortly after the end of the war in 1945 by Jewish survivors—about family members, neighbors, and friends from the Dębica area who had perished.

-There are also questionnaires that medical staff (doctors, nurses, dental technicians, midwives and others) throughout Galicia were forced to fill in.
-Often including photos, these four-page forms provide extensive details about the person and their family members, and also about where the person had studied and practiced.
-The Holocaust Project has earlier indexed over 100 such questionnaires held in the Przemyśl state archive, and a small number held at AGAD in Warsaw.
+There are also questionnaires that medical staff throughout Galicia were forced to complete.
+Often including photos, these four-page forms provide details about the person and their family members, and where the person had studied and practiced.
+The Holocaust Project has indexed over 100 such questionnaires held in the Przemyśl state archive, and a small number held at AGAD in Warsaw.
 Yad Vashem in Jerusalem holds a large set of these questionnaires.

-In 2019, the Project is focusing on records from the Stanisławów Ghetto.
+In 2020, the Holocaust project is continuing to work on records from the Stanisławów Ghetto.
 The Ukrainian State Archive of Ivano-Frankivsk Oblast (DAIFO) has a large set of records from the Ghetto from 1942-1943.
 They include Fond P-57, Series 1, File 104—a card index of those registered for an obligatory insurance scheme for employees and their families.
-In addition, in the Polish State Archive in Przemyśl, Fond 154_50, subfiles 3-18 contain further valuable information from the same period, including a partial index of the ghetto residents, household index cards ordered by street name and house number, a register of sick people in the ghetto, and a short set of food ration cards.
-The Project will index all this material, and attempt to compare and link the various sets of records from the two archives.
+In the Polish State Archive in Przemyśl, Fond 154_50, subfiles 3-18 contain further valuable information from the same period, including a partial index of the ghetto residents, household index cards ordered by street name and house number, a register of sick people in the ghetto, and a short set of food ration cards.
+The project is indexing this material, attempting to link the various sets of records from the two archives.

-For further information on the Stanisławów Ghetto and the Gesher Galicia project to index the ghetto records, see the article by Michał Majewski in the December 2018 issue of the Galitzianer, “The Stanisławów Holocaust Project: Bringing back lost names.”
-See also the map of the Stanisławów Ghetto, 1941, in the Gesher Galicia Map Room.
+For further information on the Stanisławów Ghetto and Gesher Galicia’s project to index the ghetto records, see the article by Michał Majewski in the December 2018 issue of the Galitzianer, “The Stanisławów Holocaust Project: bringing back lost names.”
+See also the Stanisławów Street map, 1941 in the Gesher Galicia Map Room.

-The basic indexes are made available—as with all Gesher Galicia projects—on the freely searchable All Galicia Database.
+The basic indexes are made available on the freely searchable All Galicia Database.
 In addition, all completed spreadsheets of indexes, along with images of the original records, are made accessible to Gesher Galicia members through the Members Portal on the website.
 Donations towards this project, though, of whatever size, will be greatly appreciated.